MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 A) Preperation
 --------------

-1. Download and install Visual Studio (For new Version make sure the "Desktop Development with C++" component is checked on the installer)
+1. Download and install Visual Studio (For new Versions make sure the "Desktop Development with C++" component is checked on the installer and the individual component cmake)

 2. Download and install DirectX SDK: